jemgunay/orbital-sim/README.md

 ## Usage
 Run '/Debug/OrbitalSimV2.exe' to launch.
-'WASD' or arrow keys to move rocket, 'R' and 'F' keys to zoom in and out.
+'WASD' or arrow keys to move the rocket, 'R' and 'F' keys to zoom in and out.

 Requires SFML-2.3.1 to compile.